-AVMT135 ASSEMBLY AND RIGGING, AND AIRFRAME INSPECTION Credits: 4
+AVMT135 ASSEMBLY AND RIGGING, AND AIRFRAME INSPECTION

-Co-requisite(s): a "C-" or higher in M111 or M121 or higher This course introduces knowledge of the correct assembly and rigging of an aircraft which is vital to safe and efficient flight, this section explains the relationship between aircraft rigging and the aerodynamics of flight.
+Credits: 4 Pre-requisite(s): AVMT100, M111 Co-requisite(s): a "C-" or higher in M111 or M121 or higher This course introduces knowledge of the correct assembly and rigging of an aircraft which is vital to safe and efficient flight, this section explains the relationship between aircraft rigging and the aerodynamics of flight.
 The course also introduces how to determine the legal airworthiness of an aircraft, its powerplant, and components.
 The student will learn the inspection aspects from a legal standpoint in which the emphasis is placed on the practical aspects and performance of required inspections.